Moving bird nests

 Clear all the moss and plants off your roof and out of gutters, as birds might use this as nesting material.

-If you accidentally dislodge a nest that's empty or being built, don't attempt to return it to the tree as it may be less stable or inadequately sheltered and more likely to be blown down at a later date if it's reoccupied.
+If you accidentally dislodge a nest that's empty or being built, don't attempt to return it to the tree.
+It may be less stable or not sheltered enough, and more likely to be blown down at a later date if it's reoccupied.

-Any eggs may also have been damaged, and parents will usually prepare a new nest for a new clutch of eggs.
+There may be eggs that have been damaged too but parent birds will usually prepare a new nest for a new clutch of eggs.

-If you dislodge a nest containing young, know how to safely renest baby birds.
+If you dislodge a nest containing young, find out how to safely renest baby birds.